Electrical Engineering Technology

 - Make educated, responsible, and ethical decisions in response to the needs of the profession and society, with these decisions solidly grounded in science and engineering fundamentals.

-- Work effectively as member or leader of technical teams and clearly communicate ideas leading to successful team outcomes.
+- Work effectively as a member or leader of technical teams and clearly communicate ideas leading to successful team outcomes.

 Student Outcomes

-- an ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly-defined engineering problems appropriate to the discipline;
+- An ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly-defined engineering problems appropriate to the discipline;

-- an ability to design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline;
+- An ability to design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline;

-- an ability to apply written, oral, and graphical communication in broadly-defined technical and non-technical environments; and an ability to identify and use appropriate technical literature;
+- An ability to apply written, oral, and graphical communication in broadly-defined technical and non-technical environments; and an ability to identify and use appropriate technical literature;

-- an ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes; and
+- An ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes;

-- an ability to function effectively as a member as well as a leader on technical teams.
+- An ability to function effectively as a member or leader on a technical teams.

 Accreditation